gautum/GifMessenger/README.md

-# Basic Web Messenger app a la GroupMe, working on making a GIF only messenger app using chrome
+# Basic Web Messenger app a la GroupMe
+Working on making a GIF only messenger app using webcam API access on chrome